 - 1. Access the Family Management page. - 2.
 Depending on the type of family that you want to create, select Entity or Relationship.
 The list of families arranged in a hierarchy appears. - 3.
 Navigate to the family to which you want to add the new family.
 To add the new family at the root level, select Home. - 4.
+Select +.

-Select ...
-The Information section appears, displaying an empty form. - 5.
-As needed, enter the values in the available fields.
+The Information section appears, displaying an empty form.

+- 5. As needed, enter the values in the available fields. - 6.
+Select 🛅.
+A new family is created.